TUPLES-Trustworthy-AI/Beluga-AI-Challenge-Evaluation-System/README.md

   - `alpha`: the value of the _alpha_ parameter in the scoring function
   - `beta`: the value of the _beta_ parameter in the scoring function
   - `seed`: the seed for the main random number generator
+  - `reboot_time_limit`: leave this to the defautl (it is used in the online evaluation system to avoid repeating a full evaluation when the submission container is killed -- e.g. due to exceeded resource limits)

 By default, all parameters are configured for (relatively) quick dry runs.
 Commented parameters are set to their default values, which are usually the ones used in the competition.